cfkubo/rmq-workshop/EnterpriseRabbitMQ/readme.md

 ### 🚀🐰📦  LAB 6: Everyday I'm Shovelling 🚀🐰📦

+We have enabled Shovel pulgin on the cluster via yaml configurations.
 Shovel is an amazing plugin you can leverage to move messages from one to another queue.

 Usecases:
 - Moving messages between queues on same or different cluster
+- Queues types changed
+- Queue names changed
+- Queue is full and need to be drained

+Usecases:
+- Moving messages between queues on same or different cluster

 - Below command will move messages from `sa-workshop-stream` to `sa-workshop-shovel`

+This kubectl exec command directly executes rabbitmqctl within the upstream-rabbit-server-0 Pod in the default namespace.
+It configures a shovel named my-shovel.

+This shovel is set up to move messages from the quorum queue named sa-workshop-quorum on the upstream-rabbit service to another queue named sa-workshop-shovelq on the same service.
+The destination queue sa-workshop-shovelq is explicitly created as a quorum queue using the dest-queue-args.
+This command essentially sets up a mechanism to transfer messages between two quorum queues within the same RabbitMQ cluster.
+The rabbitmq_shovel plugin must be enabled for this to function.

 ```
 kubectl -n default exec upstream-rabbit-server-0 --  rabbitmqctl set_parameter shovel my-shovel '{"src-protocol": "amqp091", "src-uri": "amqp://arul:password@upstream-rabbit.default.svc.cluster.local:5672", "src-queue": "sa-workshop-quorum", "dest-protocol": "amqp091", "dest-uri": "amqp://arul:password@upstream-rabbit.default.svc.cluster.local:5672", "dest-queue": "sa-workshop-shovelq", "dest-queue-args": {"x-queue-type": "quorum"}}'
 ```